satyampurwar/large-language-models/README.md

 **File**: `In-context-learning.ipynb`

 This notebook explores the influence of input text on model output.
 It focuses on prompt engineering techniques, comparing zero-shot, one-shot, and few-shot inferences to enhance Large Language Model outputs.

+### Instruction Fine-tuning
+**File**: `Instruction-fine-tuning.ipynb`

+This notebook demonstrates fine-tuning the FLAN-T5 model from Hugging Face for improved dialogue summarization.
+It covers:
+- Full fine-tuning
+- Evaluation using ROUGE metrics
+- Parameter Efficient Fine-Tuning (PEFT)
+- Comparison of performance metrics